neodsp/audio-blocks/README.md

-# Audio Blocks
+# neodsp audio-blocks

 ![image](docs/audio-blocks-logo.png)

-This crate provides traits for audio blocks to generalize common problems in handling audio data, like different channel layouts and varying number of samples.
+This crate provides traits for audio blocks to generalize common problems in handling audio data, like different channel layouts, adapting between them and receiving varying number of samples.
-You will get `Interleaved`, `Sequential` and `Stacked` blocks and you can select where the data is stored by choosing between `Owned`, `View` and `ViewMut`.
+You will get `Interleaved`, `Sequential` and `Stacked` blocks and you can select where the data is stored by choosing between owned data, views and mutable views.
-Owned blocks will store the data on the heap, while views can be created over slices or raw pointers.
+Owned blocks will store the data on the heap, while views can be created over slices, raw pointers or from any other block.
-All of them implement the `AudioBlock` / `AudioBlockMut` traits and the mutable blocks implement multiple operations like `clear`, `gain` and `copy_from_block`.
+All of them implement the `AudioBlock` / `AudioBlockMut` traits and the mutable blocks implement operations like `clear`, `fill_with`, `for_each`, and `enumerate`.

+This crate can be used in `no_std` contexts when disabling the default features.
+Owned blocks are stored on the heap and thus need either the `alloc` or the `std` feature.
+Everything in this library, except for generating new owned blocks, is real-time safe.

 The main problem this crate is solving is that audio data can have different formats:

 * Interleaved: `[ch0, ch1, ch0, ch1, ch0, ch1]`
   * Layout: frames first in one single buffer
-  * often used in system APIs, as the hardware most often operates on frame-by-frame basis (each frame needs to be played at the same time)
+  * Often used in system APIs, as the hardware most often operates on frame-by-frame basis (each frame needs to be played at the same time)

 * Sequential: `[ch0, ch0, ch0, ch1, ch1, ch1]`
   * Layout: channels first in one single buffer
-  * often used in dsp code, as effects often operate on channel-by-channel basis
+  * Often used in DSP code, as effects often operate on channel-by-channel basis

 * Stacked: `[[ch0, ch0, ch0], [ch1, ch1, ch1]]`
   * Layout: channels first in individual buffers
-  * often used in dsp code, as effects often operate on channel-by-channel basis
+  * Often used in DSP code, as effects often operate on channel-by-channel basis
-  * packing each channel in an individual buffer can have performance improvements
+  * Packing each channel in an individual buffer can have performance improvements

 So if you write your processor functions expecting an `impl AudioBlock<S>` you can receive any kind of audio data, no matter which layout the audio API is using.
 AudioBlocks can contain any type of sample that is `Copy`, `Default` and `'static` which is true for all kinds of numbers.